wattgod/gravel-landing-page-project/docs/SURVEY_README.md

-# Training Plan Survey
+# Training Plan Survey - Post-Completion

-A survey system for collecting feedback from athletes using Gravel God training plans.
+A survey system for collecting feedback from athletes **after completing** their Gravel God training plans.

 ## Overview

 The survey is designed to:
-- Collect feedback on training plan effectiveness
+- Collect post-completion feedback on training plan effectiveness
-- Identify common challenges athletes face
+- Identify what worked and what didn't work in each specific plan
-- Gather data on plan adherence and confidence levels
+- Gather data on race performance vs expectations
-- Provide actionable insights for plan improvements
+- Provide actionable, plan-specific insights for improvements
+- Track plan adherence and outcomes

 ## Files